 Saudi Arabia’s move into recession is the clearest sign yet of potential upheaval and the need for reform.
 The last three years, beginning with the collapse in the price of oil in mid-2014, held a litany of challenges for the country’s leaders.The arrests this weekend of numerous senior officials on corruption charges are a foretaste of further radical change in the Arab world’s largest economy.

+With Brent crude falling to less than $30 per barrel in January 2016 and averaging just $52 per barrel in 2017 (less than half of what it readily achieved in the peak years between 2011-13), Saudi Arabia is exploring ways to mitigate its dependency on oil.
 The likelihood that oil demand will peak in the next 10 years, as well as increasing competition from US shale producers and renewable energy, makes economic diversification not merely an ambition but a necessity for the kingdom with an ailing private sector, rising unemployment and average age of less than 30.
-Latest data show that GDP shrank for the second straight quarter between April and June.

-The initial public offering of Saudi Aramco, the state-owned oil giant, on an international exchange was intended to offer something of a remedy.
-A listing in either London or New York of only a small portion of Aramco's business was expected to raise more than $100bn.
+The initial public offering of Saudi Aramco, the state-owned oil giant worth as much as $2tn, on an international exchange was intended to offer something of a remedy.
+A listing in either London or New York of only a small portion of Aramco’s business was expected to raise more than $100bn.
 But comments made last week by the Saudi ministry of finance confirm that the only certainty, for the time being at least, is a domestic listing.